 The facility was damaged in the earthquake and requires a number of actions to make it safer, work better and be more comfortable for it's users.

 Estimated costs to repair and upgrade are approximately $1.1million and Council has gratefully received a $750,000 grant towards construction costs from Lotteries’ Environment and Heritage fund.
 This will help offset an overall community facilities earthquake insurance shortfall.
 You can read more about the grant here.

 Whyte Construction Ltd began work on the Memorial Hall on the 6 May 2019.
-It is expected the hall will remain closed for repair October 2019.
-The super room repairs are expected to be completed earlier and will it is expected to reopen in July 2019.
+It is expected the hall will remain closed for repair until September 2019.
+The super room repairs are expected to be completed earlier and will re-open once finished.

 Work will include:

 - Repairing minor earthquake damage cracks and doing deferred maintenance and a refresh through the whole building.

 - Making the main hall end walls stronger and improving connections between each end by adding full length bracing above ceiling level.
 This will require closing the main hall for up to six months.

 - Improving accessibility, throughout the building and outside, for wheelchair users and others.
 This includes doorways, ramps and rails.

 - Bringing the electrical and fire warning systems up to date.
 Better stage lighting is also being planned.